googlecreativelab/coder-projects/README.md

 # Coder Projects
 ## Things to make.
 Stuff to learn.

-Coder Projects are simple, fun, and sneakily educational things that can all be made with [Coder and Rasberry Pi](http://goo.gl/coder).
+Looking for something to make with Coder?
+We've put together Coder Projects: simple, fun, and sneakily educational things that can all be made with [Coder and Rasberry Pi](http://goo.gl/coder).

 ## Looking for the Coder Projects site?
 [Visit the Coder Projects here](http://googlecreativelab.github.io/coder-projects/)